razzdrgn/shuttle-cch23/README.md

 Endpoint /8/weight will take a pokedex number from the path (i.e. `GET .../8/weight/150` for Mewtwo) and return the Pokemon's weight in Kg as plaintext.
 Endpoint /8/drop will take the same parameters and return the impact momentum from a 10 foot freefall, returned as N*s in plaintext.

+## Day 10

+No challenge today, but went through and tried fixing things to work with the unofficial [codehunt.rs](https://www.codehunt.rs) leaderboard.
+Big things are just, better usage of serde across the board, and a few minor logic fixes, but no major changes, just fixing json fields.
+My stuff still isn't working with their API though because:

+1. ngrok keeps giving me network errors
+2. when the data does arrive it arrives corrupted

+I've manually checked all of the results by hand and like.
+My code's working.
+There's just something Going On that I'm not sure what it is.
+I'm hoping to work with the guy who's running it at some point to figure out what it is so here's hoping.